 policy of insurance includes a cover note and/or certificate of insurance which is binding on the insurer;

-Traffic Act means the Road Traffic Act 1974 as amended from time to time and for the time being;

 uninsured motor vehicle means any motor vehicle in relation to which there is required to be in force a contract of insurance entered into by the owner of the motor vehicle under this Act and in relation to which there is not existing and in force a contract of insurance under this Act:

-The expression does not include a motor vehicle owned by the Commonwealth or any Commonwealth instrumentality.
+The expression does not include a motor vehicle owned by the Commonwealth or any Commonwealth instrumentality;

+Vehicles Act means the Road Traffic (Vehicles) Act 2012.

 (2) Any reference in this Act to action brought or a judgment entered or obtained or a judgment creditor or judgment debtor or execution of a judgment shall (where the case so requires) include a reference to a prosecution commenced, an order made by a court, the person in whose favour the order is made, the person against whom the order is made and distress levied upon such order.

 (3) This Act shall not render it obligatory to insure any motor vehicle owned by the Crown in right either of the Commonwealth or of the State and used solely in the public business of the Commonwealth or of the State as the case may be.